 Annual reports are most common in the nonprofit space, but did you know that they can benefit all kinds of businesses and organizations?
 As customers raise the bar on what they expect from the businesses they support – prioritizing those that align with their values and drive positive impact in our world – brands can use annual reports to capture the story of their work and its outcomes in a persuasive visual format.

 Creating a long-form report might seem overwhelming when most of your work comes in social-sized bites, but you can do it!
 Here's where to start.

 1. Plan ahead.

-The sooner you can start organizing, the better!
+We can't stress this part enough: The sooner you can start organizing, the better!
 While the best time to start planning your annual report may have already passed, the second best time is today.
 Collecting details of outcomes and impacts takes time, so working ahead throughout the year tends to be easier than working backwards in Q4.
 At a minimum, give yourself two to three months of lead time for a digital annual report, and three to four months for anything printed and distributed.
 You’ll want to wrap up the project like a gift with a bow before the winter holidays.